 It is Arab Spring and the fate of the Christians of the Middle East is uncertain.
-The many Christians of Lebanon walk a knife edge, their very survival in this ancestral refuge in doubt.
-When Hezbollah flex their muscles in a takeover of west Beirut, amid the old shell-scarred sandstone villas, the echoing gunfire, a young Christian wandering the emptied streets is entrapped in an act of violence that will awaken monsters from the civil war and beyond.
-Anti Lebanon is a cross–genre political thriller and horror story embedded within recent events, featuring a multiethnic Christian family living out the lingering after–effects of Lebanon’s war, as it struggles to deal with its phantoms, its ghosts, and its vampires.
-“Combining a thriller and a horror story into a single melancholic narrative, Shuker has created a haunting and riveting account of war, loss, and exile.” —PUBLISHERS WEEKLY
+The many Christians of Lebanon are walking a knife–edge, their very survival in their ancestral refuge in doubt, as the Lebanese government becomes Hezbollah–dominated, while Syria convulses with warring religious factions.
+Anti Lebanon is a cross–genre political thriller and horror story embedded within these recent events, featuring a multiethnic Christian family living out the lingering after–effects of Lebanon’s civil war as it struggles to deal with its phantoms, its ghosts, and its vampires.

 Leon Elias is a young and impoverished Lebanese man whose older sister had joined a Christian militia and has been killed.
 He becomes caught up in the recent “little war” in Beirut, when the Shi’a resistance/militia Hezbollah takes over most of the city.
 In this milieu—the emptied streets of Christian east Beirut, the old shell–scarred sandstone villas, the echoing gunfire—he becomes involved, only partly by choice, in the theft of a seriously valuable piece of artisanal jewelry, and is bitten—like a vampire—by its Armenian maker.